 At its discretion, Council may permit certain uses in the Environmental Protection zone if no alternative locations are possible and if Council considers the proposed development supports the public interest.
-Such uses may include road crossings of streams, municipal infrastructure, coastal wharves, marine infrastructure, and open space recreation uses.
+Discretionary uses may include: transportation such as road crossings over streams, municipal infrastructure, marine facilities such as coastal wharves or other marine structures, and recreation open space uses that are passive.
 Council shall consult with appropriate provincial and federal government agencies such as the Department of Environment and Climate Change before approving any such development.